This post contains affiliate links.

 Closing a total knee replacement with stitches is still a pretty common practice throughout the United States.

-Patients I see that have their total knee replacement surgical site closed with stitches almost always complain about the stitches “pulling and hurting” as they try to bend the knee.
+Patients I see who have their total knee replacement surgical site closed with stitches almost always complain about the stitches “pulling and hurting” as they try to bend the knee.

 Pulling on these stitches, in my opinion, causes the “stitch puncture hole” to remain open longer than if it were closed with biological glue.